AnwarAchilles/nexus/README.md

 #### Step - 3

-There is already a watch mode for browsers by simply opening <your project>/nexus.php

-After that open a browser and open your local development to enter watch mode, open the nexus nexus.php
+There is already a watch mode for browsers by simply opening <your project>/nexus.php, to use is open a browser and open your local development to enter watch mode, open the nexus.php

 You can also build and watch with the command line, like this.
 ```bash